 Hand weeding or hand pulling is a tried and true way to safely remove chickweed from the affected area on your lawn.
 As we noted in the above section, the common chickweed stellaria media is known for its shallow roots which should make it fairly easy to remove by hand.
 Just be sure to remove the entire plant, as plants may develop from mouse ear chickweed roots and chickweed seeds if left on the lawn.

 Selective weed killers containing 2,4-D or non-selective herbicides can be used for spot treatment on chickweed infestation and other weeds in the lawn after they emerge.
 Just be sure to follow any instructions carefully prior to use and don any personal protective equipment to avoid personal injury as well as damage to other plants.
 We like TZone SE Herbicide to kill and control chickweed.

 If you want to do more than just spot spray or spot treat, consider using a fertilizer and weed killer combination.
 This will help contribute to a chickweed-free lawn and also feed your lawn so it can continue to flourish.

 As is the case with most weeds, it’s better to be proactive rather than reactive with weeds – and it’s a lot easier to prevent than to get rid of chickweed.
 Here’s a look at how you can prevent and control chickweed from taking over your lawn:

 Brush up on your lawn care routine

 One enemy of chickweed is a healthy lawn.
-Chickweed tends to prefer compacted soil, so be sure to aerate your lawn regularly and fill bare patches with new grass seed.
-It’s also important to feed your lawn with fertilizer to help roots emerging and avoid the growth of this hardy weed and others.
+Chickweed tends to prefer damp soil and compacted soil, so be sure to aerate your lawn regularly and fill bare patches with new grass seed.
+It’s also important to feed your lawn with fertilizer to help roots emerge and avoid the growth of this hardy weed and others.